It’s not always easy to know what compassion looks like

 I offer this story and the next one below to raise the question, what does compassion look like?
 I’ve had the benefit of being around my teachers as an example of compassionate action for several years, and still, it’s a case of doing your best in the moment.

 And if that’s enough for you today, it’s compassionate for me to tell you this is a good place to stop.
-If you want to read on, there’s more below.
+If you want to read on, there’s more below and a shift of topic.

 “Love fiercely, because this all ends.”